 From preschool through upper middle school, it appeals to every age and is easily used with multiple ages at the same time.
 It would be a great fit for your preschool or kindergartener’s core curriculum or your whole family’s home education Morning Time and Nature Study.
 It also provides supplemental work for your children’s language arts through poetry memorization, recitation, copywork, and notebooking.

-Each week of this 13-week guide is focused on an Autumn nature theme.
-The Autumn themes are:
+Each week of this 13-week guide is focused on a Winter nature theme.
+The Winter themes are:

 This Charlotte Mason and Waldorf-inspired seasonal nature study curriculum includes each my of my six core home education elements: